tangle-network/relayer/config/README.md

 ##### private-tx-relay

 Enable or disable the private-tx-relay feature.
-Enabling this feature will allow the relayer to relay private transactions, to preserve the privacy of the transactions.
+When enabled, the relayer will be able to relay private transactions.

 - Type: `bool`
 - Required: `false`